Chapter 56 is a detailed part of chapter 22 Sengoku Period History. Please read chapter 22 Sengoku Period History before reading this chapter.

 Things were going somewhat smoothly for Nobunaga late in his life.
 But in 1582, Nobunaga was killed by his own top vassal, Akechi Mitsuhide (明智光秀), at Hon’nou-ji (本能寺) Temple in Kyoto.
 Nobunaga was 49 years old.

 There are a few theories about why Akecdhi attacked and killed Nobunaga, but we don’t know what exactly happened.
 One speculation is Akechi had a grudge against Nobunaga.
 There were many incidents Nobunaga mistreated Akechi.
 Another is that Akechi saw a chance to attack Nobunaga (Nobunaga was with a very few men on that day) and took the opportunity.
-The other is then Shogun Ashikaga Yoshiaki (足利義昭) ordered Akechi to kill Nobunaga since Akechi had once worked under him.
-Shogun Yoshiaki was afraid that Nobunaga became too powerful.
+The other is: Shogun Ashikaga Yoshiaki (足利義昭) and his surroundings ordered Akechi to kill Nobunaga since Akechi had once worked under him.
+Shogun Yoshiaki was afraid that Nobunaga would become too powerful.
 More theories go on.
 We don’t know the real reason; we still debate over it.
 It is one big mystery of Japanese history.

 After this happened, the news was relayed to Toyotomi Hideyoshi, a counterpart of Akechi under Nobunaga.
-At that time, he happened to be in Bicchu (備中, Okayama prefecture today), which was about 230 KM (143 miles) away from Kyoto (See the map below).
-Hideyoshi quickly returned to Kyoto with his troop to fight against Akechi and killed him.
+At that time, Hideyoshi happened to be in Bicchu (備中, Okayama prefecture today), which was about 230 KM (143 miles) away from Kyoto (See the map below).
+Hideyoshi quickly returned to Kyoto with his troop to revenge for his master against Akechi and killed him.

 Here is another mystery.
-The time between Nobunaga was dead, and the time Akechi was killed by Hideyoshi was only ten days.
+The time between Nobunaga was killed, and the time Akechi was killed by Hideyoshi was only ten days.
 Hideyoshi was 230 KM (143 miles) away.
-That means in 10 days, Hideyoshi received the information of Nobunaga’s death, hurried back 230 KM (143 miles) to Kyoto with his troop, and fought against Akechi and killed him.
-Their means of transportation at the time was minimal.
+There were many mountains and rivers in between.
+That means in 10 days, Hideyoshi received the information of Nobunaga’s death, hurried back 230 KM (143 miles) to Kyoto with his troop (soldiers were on foot), and fought against Akechi and killed him.
+Their means of transportation at the time were minimal.
 Even though Hideyoshi had a communication route established between Nobunaga’s inner circle all the time, it is an amazing speed.
-There are also speculatiions that Akechi and Hideyoshi were behind together or some other secret plot behind the incidents..
+There are also speculations that Akechi and Hideyoshi were behind together or some other secret plot behind the incidents.

-Hideyoshi was a poor farmer’s son who became the most perwerful man in the country.
+Hideyoshi was a poor farmer’s son who became the most powerful man in the country.
 His success story fascinates the Japanese.
 Nobunaga, Hideyoshi, and Tokugawa Ieyasu are the three most depicted subjects on TV programs and movies.
-After Hideyoshi died naturally, Tokugawa Ieyasu became Shogun, and the Edo period started.
+After Hideyoshi died by natural cause, Tokugawa Ieyasu became Shogun, and the Edo period started.